-This project will utilize the existing website, backend, firmware, "Force Rack", and tablet application to create a new mobile application.
+This project will utilize the existing website, backend, firmware, "Force Rack" and tablet application to create two new mobile applications, one for Android and another for iOS The mobile application should run in the platform's native language, especially when designing the UI.
 It will incorporate all user and admin features of the existing tablet application and have access to the website/database, leveraging the existing Bluetooth stack to ensure a reliable hardware connection with minimal user effort.
-The new mobile application looks to improve on the existing product by fixing bugs the current application is facing and redesign existing features to improve customer usability.
+The new mobile applications look to improve on the existing product by fixing bugs the current application is facing and redesign existing features to improve customer usability.
 The goal is for athletes and coaches to easily be able navigate the application during workouts in a quick and intuitive manner.
 The app will also meet industry standards for development and security.